Armour/MyFristMinecraftMod/README.md

 # MyFristMinecraftMod
-Just want to make a simple dice example in minecraft
+A simple dice mod with many others miscellaneous mods in minecraft